tcgoetz/GarminDB/README.md

 * Graph your data.
 * Retain data as JSON files or FIT files so that the DB can be regenerated without connecting to Garmin.

-Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.
+Once you have your data in the DB, I recommend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.
 The scripts create some default [views](http://www.tutorialspoint.com/sqlite/sqlite_views.htm) in the DBs that make browsing the data easier.

 # Using It

 ## Binary Release

-I have just started offering a bianry release for MacOS.
+I have just started offering a binary release for MacOS.
 Binary release for other platforms may be added.
 You can download releases from the [release page](https://github.com/tcgoetz/GarminDB/releases).
 For the MacOS binary release:
 * Download the zip file and unzip it into a directory.
 * Copy GarminConnectConfig.json.example to GarminConnectConfig.json, edit it, and add your Garmin Connect username and password.
-* Then run `create_dbs.sh` or `update_dbs.sh` from a Terminal window.
+* Then run `download_create_dbs.sh` or `download_update_dbs.sh` from a Terminal window to download from Garmin Connect (or copy_create_dbs.sh and copy_update_dbs.sh to copy files from a plugged in device).

 ## From Source